-Should your small business get certified as a woman-owned business?
-Being certified as woman-owned can have many advantages.
+If you’re a woman business owner, getting certified as a woman-owned business is a significant step for these companies.
+This official recognition, supported by well-known groups, comes with many benefits.
 The federal government, many big corporations, and many state and local governments have diversity programs that require them to award a certain percentage of their contracts to companies owned by women.
 Getting certified opens you up to these opportunities.

 While the requirements of certification may vary slightly depending on what type of certification you’re seeking, typically you’ll be required to prove that a woman or women are the majority owner/s of the business (i.e., own 51 percent or more of the company).
 The woman or women must also be able to show direct involvement in daily operations of the business—in other words, a man can’t give his wife who’s not involved in daily operations 51 percent ownership of the business and then claim it’s women-owned.